25 January 2017

 Three accessible storytelling workshops for performers and others who identify as deaf and/or disabled and QUILTBAG (queer undecided, intersex, lesbian, trans, bisexual, asexual, gay).

-RMIT Gallery on behalf of Jonathan Duckworth, MELBOURNE, $27,000
+RMIT University on behalf of Jonathan Duckworth, MELBOURNE, $27,000

 The development of an interactive sound and visual installation.

-RMIT on behalf of Darrin Verhagen, FERNTREE GULLY, $9,172
+RMIT University on behalf of Darrin Verhagen, FERNTREE GULLY, $9,172

 The development of a small-scale opera based on a film by Soviet filmmaker Andrei Tarkovsky.